All Episodes

 This is what our entire current citizenship system is based upon, correct?

-The slaughterhouse cases is the absolute dead center core of all citizenship legally, the entire passport system, all of the immigration, everything all the way down.
+The slaughterhouse cases is the absolute dead center core of all citizenship legally, the entire passport system, all of immigration, everything all the way down.

 You can't go one millimeter farther.

-Yeah, if we go to the Foreign Affairs Manual, Foreign Affairs Manual quotes from Supreme Court regarding citizenship.
+So yeah, if we go to the Foreign Affairs Manual, Foreign Affairs Manual quotes from Supreme Court regarding citizenship.

 I don't know if we're going to be able to find it that easily.